-Placement in English and Math is determined on the basis of incoming college transcripts, AP or IB scores, and PSAT/SAT/ACT scores.
+All students place into college-level Math.
+More advanced placement is based on the following: incoming college transcripts, AP or IB scores, and PSAT/SAT/ACT scores.
 PSAT/SAT/ACT scores are considered valid for 2 years.
-In the absence of recent PSAT/SAT/ACT or AP scores or previous college-level courses in English and Math, students will be placed in the lowest course in the sequence.
+In the absence of recent PSAT/SAT/ACT or AP scores or previous college-level courses in Math, students will be placed in the lowest course in the sequence.
+Or, students may take the Accuplacer placement test.